Rajpratik71/Mininet-wiki/Mininet-2.2.1-Release-Notes.md

 [in development]

-Mininet 2.2.1 will be primarily a performance enhancement release to Mininet 2.2.0.
+Mininet 2.2.1 will be primarily a performance enhancement and bug fix release to Mininet 2.2.0.

 ### API Changes